Quantum-Creative-Group/quantum_nodes/README.md

 * <ins>Install *Blender*</ins>
   * Double click on the previously downloaded file: `blender-2.91.2-windows64.msi`
   * Follow along the instructions given during the installation.<br>
-  You can choose your own location to put the installation files of Blender.
+  You can choose your own location to put the installation files of *Blender*.
 This tutorial uses the default location.<br>
   * Launch it to check if everything went well :wink:

 * <ins>Install *Anaconda*</ins>